 1. Your logo is outdated

-Just as in the fashion industry, design styles and trends change over time.
-That archaic, hand-drawn, monochromatic logo with the novel of text and slightly asymmetrical circle may have passed for a logo in 1950, but that probably isn’t the case in 2016.
 Reference your competitors’ designs, as well as other companies’ so that you can find out what works before diving into the process of a redesign.
-And remember, a redesign doesn’t mean a completely NEW design–it can also mean just a “freshening up.”
+And remember, a redesign doesn’t have to mean a completely NEW design–it can also mean just a “freshening up.”
+Subtle changes such as cleaning up the linework or adapting the design for digital use may be all that’s needed.
 But, if your logo makes your customers think they’ve been sent through a time portal back to the 1950s, you might want to nip that in the bud.

 2. The logo no longer reflects your brand culture or industry